 So, how can you ensure you’re taking full advantage of the available financial assistance for dialysis patients and others with end-stage kidney disease?
 One way is to leverage the patient’s life insurance policy.

-Fifth Season Financial’s Funds for Living and Giving (FLAG) program allows individuals with an advanced-stage illness to tap into their existing life insurance policy.
+Fifth Season Financial’s Funds for Living Program allows individuals with an advanced-stage illness to tap into their existing life insurance policy.
 These funds can be used for pricey medical bills, but don’t have to be — there are no restrictions.
 Patients can use their advance to finance a much-needed vacation, cover living expenses, pay for a long-overdue home renovation, and more.
 The life insurance policy remains in place throughout the process, and in over 90 percent of cases, funds remain to pass on to beneficiaries.
 Caring for a loved one with a serious illness isn’t easy, but there are kidney disease resources available to help ease the burden.
-To learn more about the FLAG program, contact Fifth Season Financial today at (866) 459-1271 or visit www.fifthseasonfinancial.com/flag-program.
+To learn more about the Funds For Living program, contact Fifth Season Financial today at (866) 459-1271 or visit www.fifthseasonfinancial.com/funds-for-living-program/.